 Ashes Betting Offers & Free Bets 2021-22

-It is England’s turn to host the 71st Ashes series, which will be played a little later than usual in August and September of 2019 to accomodate the new test World Cup.
-The Ashes dates back to 1882 and remarkably after 70 test series is almost square, with England on 32 wins, 33 loses and 5 draws.
+It is Australia’s turn to host the 72nd Ashes series, which will be played between November 2021 and February 2022.
+The Ashes dates back to 1882 and remarkably after 71 test series is almost square, with England on 32 wins, 33 loses and 6 draws.

 Whatever the answer this is sure to be an exciting series, one we very much doubt will produce a whitewash for either side.
 As always we have filtered the best betting promotions for the event to help you get the best value, either outright or in play.
 Further down you can also find details on scheduling, stats and history.